AlgoMole/MolCRAFT/README.md

 -----
 ## Data
-Data used for training / evaluating the model should be put in the `data` folder by default, and accessible in the [data](https://drive.google.com/drive/folders/16KiwfMGUIk4a6mNU20GnUd0ah-mjNlhC?usp=share_link) Google Drive folder.
+We use the same data as [TargetDiff](https://github.com/guanjq/targetdiff/tree/main?tab=readme-ov-file#data).
+Data used for training / evaluating the model should be put in the `data` folder by default, and accessible in the [data](https://drive.google.com/drive/folders/1j21cc7-97TedKh_El5E34yI8o5ckI7eK?usp=share_link) Google Drive folder.

 To train the model from scratch, download the lmdb file and split file into data folder:
 * `crossdocked_v1.1_rmsd1.0_pocket10_processed_final.lmdb`